 In your bedroom, muted colors and soft lines help your mind to relax and unwind after a long day.
 Sweet-smelling candles or incense will tap into your senses (but be sure to extinguish the fire before falling asleep).
 Lavender, chamomile, vanilla, and jasmine are all very relaxing scents.
 Plug an oil diffuser into the wall or spray your favorite scents on to your pillow.
 Aromatherapy is a great option if you want to relax with your favorite scent before falling asleep.
 An added bonus?
 If you’re feeling congested, we have aromatherapy options to help clear your sinuses so you wake up feeling your very best!

 Relaxing music is a nice way to unwind after a hectic day.
 Try some classical, easy-listening, new age, or jazz music to soothe your mind.
 Nature sounds can connect you with the great outdoors inside your bedroom oasis.
-The sound of rain, crashing waves, or a fall breeze through a sound machine or a smartphone app are both comforting and the perfect sounds to relax to.
+The sound of rain, crashing waves, or a fall breeze through a sound machine is both comforting and perfect to relax to.

 There is no one-size-fits-all solution when it comes to falling asleep and most importantly, staying asleep.
 With your CPAP therapy in tow, developing a consistent nighttime routine in your relaxing bedroom space sets you up for success.